Elapidae: Venom

-Venom of spitting cobras is more cytotoxic rather than neurotoxic.
+The venom of spitting cobras is more cytotoxic rather than neurotoxic.
 It damages local cells, especially those in eyes, which are deliberately targeted by the snakes.
 The venom may cause intense pain on contact with the eye and may lead to blindness.
 It is not lethal on skin if no wound provides any chance for the toxins to enter the bloodstream.

 Taxonomy

 The table below lists out all of the elapid genera and no subfamilies.
 In the past, many subfamilies were recognized, or have been suggested for the Elapidae, including the Elapinae, Hydrophiinae (sea snakes), Micrurinae (coral snakes), Acanthophiinae (Australian elapids), and the Laticaudinae (sea kraits).
 Currently, none are universally recognized.
 Molecular evidence via techniques like karyotyping, protein electrophoretic analyses, immunological distance and DNA sequencing, suggests reciprocal monophyly of two groups: African, Asian, and New World Elapinae versus Australasian and marine Hydrophiinae.
 The Australian terrestrial elapids are technically 'hydrophiines', although they are not sea snakes.
 It is believed that the Laticauda and the 'true sea snakes' evolved separately from Australasian land snakes.
 Asian cobras, coral snakes, and American coral snakes also appear to be monophyletic, while African cobras do not.

 The type genus for the Elapidae was originally Elaps, but the group was moved to another family.
 In contrast to what is typical of botany, the family Elapidae was not renamed.
 In the meantime, Elaps was renamed Homoroselaps and moved back to the Elapidae.
-However, Nagy et al. (2005) regard it as a sister taxon to Atractaspis, which should have been assigned to the Atractaspidinae.
+However, Nagy et al. (2005) regard it as a sister taxon to Atractaspis, which should have been assigned to the Atractaspididae.